 As an alumna of Radcliffe College and the Harvard Graduate School of Design, Karen Lee has shown her work at both alma maters.
 Abroad, her work has been exhibited in Cracow, Tblisi, Amsterdam, and beyond.
 Her memoir—Twelve Weeks: An Artist’s Story of Cancer, Healing, and Hope—is illustrated with her art.

 An affiliated artist with the School of the Museum of Fine Arts, Boston, Karen Lee expands her reach in the worlds of art and science.
-She serves on the executive committee of Save Venice / Boston chapter, the advisory board for the Center for Health and the Global Environment at the Harvard T.H.
-Chan School of Public Health, and as a goodwill ambassador for the Bing Center for Waldenstrom’s Macroglobulinemia at Dana-Farber Cancer Institute.
+She serves on the executive committee of Save Venice / Boston chapter, and as a goodwill ambassador for the Bing Center for Waldenstrom’s Macroglobulinemia at Dana-Farber Cancer Institute.
+She was a longtime advisory board member of the Center for Health and the Global Environment at the Harvard T.H.
+Chan School of Public Health.